Sleep Apnea Treatment Plano, TX

 Sleep Apnea Treatment

 Dentists commonly treat obstructive sleep apnea (OSA) with a CPAP machine.
 The machine applies continuous positive airway pressure through a nasal mask.
 This method is the “gold standard” in treating OSA.
-It will treat it 100% of the time, and for this reason, the medical profession recommends it.
+CPAP machines will treat it 100% of the time, and for this reason, the medical profession recommends it.

-The problem is that multiple research articles have shown that CPAP has as low as a 50% compliance level.
-Meaning only 50% of the patients use the device because of discomfort and inconvenience.
+The problem is that multiple research articles show that CPAP has as low as a 50% compliance level.
+This means only 50% of the patients use the device, mainly because of discomfort and inconvenience.
 OSA sufferers who do not use the machine increase their risk of other issues.
 Problems include heart failure, high blood pressure, stroke, drowsiness during the day, gasping for air, choking loudly, and falling asleep while driving.

-If severe levels of OSA are found during your sleep study, doctors will only recommend a CPAP machine for the most effective results.
+If the doctor finds severe levels of OSA during your sleep study, he will only recommend a CPAP machine.
 However, mild and moderate OSA sufferers have alternatives if they are CPAP-intolerant.
 Having better-quality sleep at night leads to feeling more alert and energetic during the day.

 • The mask is uncomfortable, irritates the skin, or causes claustrophobia

-• The mask is taken off at night without the sleeper knowing it or forgotten to put it back on
+• The mask falls off at night without the sleeper knowing it, and they forget to put it back on

 • Air in the stomach or sinuses